-Industry Codes of Practice Objective of the Code (Approximate word count 65 - 75 words) Marking Guide Candidates must explain the objectives of the ACDBA Code of Practice.
-The answers provided by the candidate must reflect the exemplar answers below. a.
-ACDBA Code of The objective of the Code is to improve the collections environment for both consumers and the industry by: Practice ensuring best practice and good, open and transparent governance in the application and administration of the Code providing a benchmark for professional behaviour and conduct in connection with ethical and compliant collection activities supporting the principles of this Code and identifying the actions that must be taken where a breach of the Code occurs.
-ACDBA - Code of Practice Marking Guide Candidates must explain the objectives of the ePayments Code.
-The answers provided by the candidate must reflect the exemplar answers below.
-The objectives of the Code are to provide: b. ePayments Code a quality consumer protection regime for payment facilities a framework to promote consumer confidence in electronic banking and payment systems effective disclosure of information to enable consumers to make informed decisions about facilities clear and fair rules for allocating liability for unauthorised transactions effective procedures for resolving complaints a regime that is flexible and accommodates providers of new payment facilities. ePayments Code (asic.gov.au)
+Industry Codes of Practice Objective of the Code (Approximate word count 65 - 75 words) a.
+ACDBA Code of Practice Assessor Instructions Candidates must explain the objectives of the ACDBA Code of Practice.
+The answers provided by the candidate must reflect the exemplary answers below.
+The objective of the Code is to improve the collections environment for both consumers and the industry by: • ensuring best practice and good, open and transparent governance in the application and administration of the Code • providing a benchmark for professional behaviour and conduct in connection with ethical and compliant collection activities • supporting the principles of this Code and identifying the actions that must be taken where a breach of the Code occurs.
+ACDBA - Code of Practice

+Assessor Instructions Candidates must explain the objectives of the ePayments Code.
+The answers provided by the candidate must reflect the exemplary answers below.
+The objectives of the Code are to provide: b. ePayments Code a quality consumer protection regime for payment facilities • a framework to promote consumer confidence in electronic banking and payment systems effective disclosure of information to enable consumers to make informed decisions about facilities clear and fair rules for allocating liability for unauthorised transactions effective procedures for resolving complaints • a regime that is flexible and accommodates providers of new payment facilities. ePayments Code (asic.gov.au)

 Download Business Victoria's Financial policies and procedures manual template.

 Answer the following questions.